scoskey/m0037/notes.md

 But it is much more difficult to decide whether $\sigma$ is in $\mathrm{ZFC}^\vdash$ (that is, $\sigma$ is a *theorem* of ZFC), because this appears to require an unbounded search for a deduction.
 We will see that $\mathrm{ZFC}^\vdash$ turns out to be *undecidable*.
 Whether that's surprising or not depends on your point of view.
 ZFC is powerful enough to settle many if not most open problems in mathematics.
 Thus if $\mathrm{ZFC}^\vdash$ were decidable, then modern and future humans and automated theorem provers should be able to settle most open problems in mathematics.

-Studying ZFC only is a little bit specific, and also impractical due to its strength.
-In the rest of the section it will be sufficient to work with the following much simpler theory.
+Of course you may feel that studying ZFC is rather specific, since we could always add or subtract some of the axioms.
+In the rest of the section, it will be sufficient to work with the following much simpler theory.

 **Definition** The theory CST, or *core set theory*, consists of the Extensionality, Pairing, Union, Separation, and Foundation.

-This theory is weak compared to ZFC, particularly because it doesn't imply the existence of infinite sets.
+This theory is weak compared with ZFC, particularly because it doesn't imply the existence of infinite sets.
 CST is strong enough to do finite set theory, including induction.
 It has a similar strength to Peano Arithmetic, the usual axioms of the natural numbers with $+,\cdot$, includingt induction on natural numbers.

 **Theorem** (First incompleteness theorem) If $T$ is any consistent extension of CST, then $T^\vdash$ is undecidable.